Genital Herpes Increases Risk Of Cervical Cancer

 The Role of Genital Herpes

 While HSV-2 does not directly cause cervical cancer, studies have indicated an association between HSV-2 infection and an increased risk of developing the disease.
-Several mechanisms may explain this connection.
+Practically speaking, several mechanisms may explain this connection.
 One theory is that HSV-2 infection can cause inflammation and changes in the cervical cells, making them more vulnerable to HPV infection.
 Additionally, HSV-2 may interfere with the immune system's ability to clear HPV, leading to persistent HPV infections that increase the risk of cervical cancer.

 The Interplay Between HSV-2 and HPV